KTH-Nek5000/KTH_Examples/pipe_STAT/README.md

 This example presents use of turbulence statistics tool.

+## Usage:
+To run this example first create the mesh.
+Next generate map file with use of genmap.
+Finally adjust include file STATD choosing between time average only and time-space average, compile the executable using 'compile_script' and perform tests.

 ## Tool list:
 * [frame](https://kth-nek5000.github.io/KTH_Framework/group__frame.html) - backbone of the toolbox
 * [mntr](https://kth-nek5000.github.io/KTH_Framework/group__mntr.html) - monitoring tool: logging and timing